Clement of Alexandria: Creation

 Clement believed that the days mentioned in Genesis are allegorical.
 Clement assumed a double creation, one of an invisible world and the second being material creation.
 He believed that formless matter existed before the creation of the world, being influenced by Plato.
 Clement tried to interpret Genesis 6 in harmony with the Book of Enoch.

 Others

-The first person in church history to introduce a view of an invisible and a visible church is Clement of Alexandria.
+Clement of Alexandria was the first person in church history to introduce a view of an invisible and a visible church.
 Because Clement saw the Protoevangelium of James as canonical, it could imply he believed in the perpetual virginity of Mary, though some have argued that he does not seem to believe in the sinlessness of Mary.

 Clement of Alexandria interprets "Fire of Wisdom" which prevades the soul as by a baptism.

-Clement of Alexandria used the word "symbol" to define the Eucharist, and interpreted John 6 to be an allegory about faith, however his views on real presence are disputed.
+He used the word "symbol" to define the Eucharist, and interpreted John 6 to be an allegory about faith, however his views on real presence are disputed.

 Clement of Alexandria was apparently an amillennialist.